 Hydrangeas can generally be broken down into two main groups: mopheads and lacecaps.
 Each group contains a gorgeous assortment of species and varieties.
 We'll discuss some of our favorites and give you ideas about how you can use them in your garden.
-We'll also show you some other great selections in the hydrangea clan, including oakleaf, paniculata, and climbing hydrangea so you can pick the best ones for you.
+We'll also show you some other great selections in the hydrangea clan, including oakleaf, paniculata, and climbing hydrangea so you can pick the best ones for you, and give you tips on how to care for hydrangeas, too.

 Watch our video on hydrangeas to learn more about these beautiful flowering shrubs.

 Mophead hydrangeas offer big dome-shape clusters of flowers in blue, pink, or white.
 Most mopheads bloom in late spring or early summer but make their flower buds the year before you see them.
-That's why the best time to prune them is in early summer, right after the flowers fade.
+As you care for this type of hydrangea, know that it is best to prune them is in early summer, right after the flowers fade.

 Most mopheads grow best in a spot with moist, well-drained soil and a bit of afternoon shade.